rdkcentral/entservices-inputoutput/.github/instructions/Pluginlifecycle.instructions.md

 }
 ```

-- The plugin should register its listener object twice:
+- Plugin should register your listener object twice:

   - Framework Service (_service): Use _service->Register(listener) to receive general plugin state change notifications (like ACTIVATED/DEACTIVATED).